When It May Be Time to Seek Relationship Counseling

 How Long Should Therapy Last

 It depends on the couple, the issues they want to work through, and the therapist.
-It can last a few sessions for some couples, and months of therapy for some other couples.
-The important thing is to being consistent with the treatment until you feel your goals have been accomplished.
+It can last a few sessions for some couples, and months of therapy for the first few sessions for some other couples.
+The important thing is to be consistent with the treatment until you feel your goals have been accomplished.

 Final Thoughts

-While it is a hard decision to start counseling, it is one of the best options to keep a relationship as healthy as possible.
+While it is a hard decision to start counseling, it is one of the best options online couples have to keep a relationship as healthy as possible.
 Keep realistic expectations and be patient until you get positive results.